 There are two ways to apply to the Doctoral Program:

 Please note that the fee for the paper application is $225; the online application fee is $65.
 Before applying, be sure to download our Admissions Guide.
-The deadline for Fall 2014 admission has been extended to January 2, 2014.
+The deadline for Fall 2015 admission is December 15, 2014.

 The majority of our graduates accept positions conducting research and/or teaching in universities and research institutions throughout the world.
 Other graduates choose to join governmental organizations or think tanks that conduct relevant social policy research and analysis.
 A few opt to re-enter the social services field in an executive capacity.